Hetz Midget Arborvitae

 Small evergreen shrub has dense, globe shaped growth habit.
 Rich green needles are arranged in flat layered sprays.
 The compact form makes this a popular accent plant for mixed borders or containers.
 Very adaptable, tough, durable plant.
 Evergreen shrub.

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+Best with even moisture; avoid drought conditions and shelter from harsh, drying winds.
 Feed with a general purpose fertilizer before new growth begins in spring.
-For a tidy, neat appearance, shear annually to shape.Light Needs:Partial to full sunWatering Needs:Water regularly in extreme heat.
-Requires less water once established.
+For a tidy, neat appearance, shear annually to shape.Light Needs:Partial to full sunWatering Needs:Water regularly- weekly or more often in extreme heat.

 - History & LoreHistory:These shrubs are members of the cypress family with characteristically scented wood and foliage.
 The genus was so named from the Greek for resin bearing tree.
 There are five species native to North American and eastern Asia with only two in cultivation.
 T. occidentalis is native to the eastern half of North America and was brought into cultivation early on in the 16th century.
 Hetz Midget was discovered as a seedling in 1928 at Fairview Nurseries, Fairview, PA, but not introduced until 1942.Lore:Cypress wood is valued for its resistance to decomposition and as such is used for fence posts and other examples of earth-to-wood contact.
 Leaves and twigs produce a camphor-like essential oil.